chipsalliance/firrtl-spec/spec.md

 ### Constant Type

-A constant type is a type whose value is guaranteed to be a compile-time constant.
+A constant type is a type whose value is guaranteed to be unchanging at circuit execution time.
+Constant is a constraint on the mutability of the value, it does not imply a literal value at a point in the emitted design.
 Constant types may be used in ports, wire, nodes, and generally anywhere a non-constant type is usable.
 Operations on constant type are well defined.
 As a general rule (with any exception listed in the definition for such operations as have exceptions), an operation whose arguments are constant produces a constant.
 An operations with some non-constant arguments produce a non-constant.
 Constants can be used in any context with a source flow which allows a non-constant.
 Constants may be used as the target of a connect so long as the source of the connect is itself constant.
 These rules ensure all constants are derived from literals or from constant-typed input ports of the top-level module.

 ``` firrtl
 const UInt<3>